AlessandroMinali/rye/views/tutorial.md

 Now we exit from the yield block and continue executing `:on`.
 In next line we reassign the env variables we stored earlier and since we found our route we set `@matched` to equal true and prevent further parsing.
 Then we exit from the `instance_eval(&@blk)` line!
 Phew!

-The only thing left is to wrap up our response and give it to rack to send to our end user.
-Just as refresher we are back here:
+The only thing left is to wrap up the response so rack can send it to our visitor.
+Just as a refresher we are back here:

     def _call(env)
       .